kubewarden/kubewarden-controller/docs/rfcs/rfc/0018-certificate-handling.md

 Once the new CA is generated, the following actions have to be performed:

+- Generate a new CA bundle that contains the previous internal CA and the new one
+- For each webhook configuration managed by Kubewarden (meaning all the policies deployed, plus the kubewarden-controller):
+  - Update the `clientConfig.caBundle`: ensure it contains the CA bundle created during the previous step
 - For each `PolicyServer` defined:
   - Generate a new certificate, sign it with the new CA
   - Force a rollout of the PolicyServer Deployment
 - Kubewarden Controller:
   - Generate a new certificate, sign it with the new CA
   - Restart the controller to ensure its HTTPS endpoint uses the new certificate

+Once all the rollout of the new Policy Server instances is done, and the kubewarden controller is using the new certificate:

 - For each webhook configuration managed by Kubewarden (meaning all the policies deployed, plus the kubewarden-controller):
-  - Update the `clientConfig.caBundle`: ensure it contains the certificate of the new CA
+  - Update the `clientConfig.caBundle`: ensure it contains only the certitificate of the new CA

-This change is massive and could lead to connection errors for as long as the PolicyServer are using a certificate signed by a CA that is not the one mentioned inside of the `clientConfig.caBundle`.
+By respecing these steps we can avoid communication failures between the Kubernetes API server and the webhooks.

 ## Controller Bootstrap